 US Immigration policy

-- Over the past decade we, as a nation became submissive and week to speak freely fearing we might offend a race, a nationality, and religion.
+- Over the past decade we, as a nation became submissive and weak to speak freely fearing we might offend a race, nationality, and religion.
 So as a country (our government), puts all others ahead of US Citizens.
-We are so fearful we are debating take “God” out of our national anthem.
+We are so fearful we are debating taking “God” out of our national anthem.
 This is sad to me, as a proud American, “In God We Trust”.

 - Try going to a foreign country and acting like the immigrants entering the US and try to change their national language, religion etc.